 Lagoon is certainly one of the less known parks in the United States as well as one of the more different parks as well.
 For while it may not be that well known, it's a real shame because LAGOON IS FREAKING AWESOME!!!
 It doesn't get that much attention because of two main factors. #1.
 It's located in Salt Lake City, which is not a big roller coaster destination.
 So just like how many enthusiasts are missing out on one of the greatest wooden coasters ever because Vancouver is not a roller coaster enthusiast destination, many enthusiasts are missing out on this great park because Salt Lake City is not a roller coaster enthusiast destination.
 And #2.
 Most people look at a park like Lagoon and just don't think too much of it.
 They underestimate it because it doesn't have the biggest or the best roller coasters.
 They don't have any B&Ms or Intamins or RMCs.
 None of their coasters are Top 10 Worthy.
 But at the same time, they not only have a really big roller coaster collection, but they also have some roller coasters that are not only really good, but also incredibly unique, whether their unique in that they're the only coaster of their kind that ever got built, or they're part of a dying breed and becoming more and more rare by the day.
 And on top of that, the park just has such a good balance.
 It has just the right amount of flat rides in the park, the right amount of dark rides, the right amount of water rides, it's just all balanced so well.
 Everything is just done right for some reason.
 I know a lot of people, locals included, may be wondering how the hell a park like Lagoon manages to still make it onto our Top 10 Theme Parks List.
 But yeah, it just does everything so well.
 So keep reading and you'll see just how Lagoon does such a good job in every category since I know a lot you are very skeptical and flat out disagree with our praise of Lagoon.
 Well keep reading and let us make our point. =)

 Here are the reviews of all the Flat Rides at Lagoon.
 All right.
 Let's start with the star flat ride of the park.
 Samauri.
 This is a Top Scan, and let me tell you.
 These things are absolutely INSANE!!!
 I LOVE THESE THINGS!!!!
 It's a real shame that most parks in America don't have these rides, because Top Scans are a really amazing kind of flat ride, and Samurai is living proof of that.
 It's basically a sit down version of Tango, which is one of my favorite flat rides of all time.
 Yeah, it is THAT good of a ride.
 It just flips you all over the place and does all sorts of crazy stuff.
 We need more flat rides like that.
 Build more Top Scans please. =) Moving on, and luckily, Lagoon has a GREAT flat ride selection, so there are many more flat rides for me to talk about.
 They also have an Air Race, which I am very happy to report, are spreading like wildfire.
 Good thing because they're awesome.
 It's literally just doing constant corkscrews throughout the ride, just flipping and flipping and flipping.
 I LOVE IT!!!! =) They also have an S&S Tower, with both a Space Shot setting and a Drop Tower setting.
 Eh..., yeah.
 They are pretty weak, but they're still a lot of fun.
 They do have one of those split Top Spins with the firehouse.
-The only other place where they have a Top Spin like that, along with a Top Scan, is Canada's Wonderland.
+The only other place where they have a Top Spin like that is Canada's Wonderland.
 Yeah, the flat ride collection here is almost SCARILY similar to that of Canada's Wonderland.
 Anyways, the split Top Spin, while it looks cool, is actually pretty lame.
 But hey.
 That's no big deal.
 They still have a bunch of other great flat rides.
 They have a Rock O Plane, which is a lot of fun.
 Yeah, it's a bit of work, but it's an old school flat ride that's a lot of fun.
 They have an Enterprise, and unlike most parks in the U.S, they don't water down the program.
 They run it at full speed.
 Their bumper cars may not seem like anything special, but guess what?
 You can actually bump people on the ride!!!
 I may sound like an idiot for going nuts over something as obvious as that, except in the United States, this sadly, isn't that common.
 Most U.S parks have some stupid rule with "No Head On Bumping" or even worse, "One Way Only".
 SERIOUSLY!!?
 WHAT THE F*CK!!?
 Ugh.
 This is one of the few parks in America that know how the hell to operate bumper cars properly.
 So definetly give them a ride while over here.
 And speaking of unique rides, their Ferris Wheel is also fairly unique.
 It may not look like so, but this one is actually a Teacup Ferris Wheel.
 Sadly, it doesn't work as a real spinning ferris wheel that works as a ride in itself, but it still is a big improvement for the ride.
 And Lagoon also has a lot of other cool flat rides.
 They have some flyers, a fun little dragon ride, a music express, a paratrooper, a pirate ship, a scrambler, a tilt a whirl, some chairswings, and of course, a carousel.
 And all of them are very well run.
 So yeah.
 The Lagoon flat ride collection easily gets an A+ with a ton of flat rides, both hip and modern, classic old-school, common, and unique.